mray0256-jpg/Procedural-Planet-Generator/README.md

 Side project inspired by the video game Outer Wilds.

  <img width="2162" height="1201" alt="Screenshot 2025-12-23 111144" src="https://github.com/user-attachments/assets/6824590d-3b06-40f6-b4ff-5114a8cc66f7" /><br>
-  *Tectonic Plates with Visual Aides*
+  *Tectonic Plates with Visual Aids*

 ## Overview
 - A project created to simulate planet generation.
 Currently a WIP with the hopes of being updated every two or so weeks.